AppGeo/wms/readme.md

 wms
 ====

-WMS and WMTS web service for node.js only works in spherical web mercator, currently expects a tiled source, requires Graphics Magic to be available.
+WMS and WMTS web service for node.js only works in spherical web mercator, currently expects a tiled source, requires Graphics Magic to be available and a version of node that has support for ES6 features (specifically template literals, generators, and WeakMaps).

 API
 ===